jg-digital-media/jgdm-100DaysOfCode/work/log/round-1.md

 ## **Status:** Day 36 of 100. **Last Update:** 23 October 2023

+### Day 37**: Tuesday October 24th 2023

+I still have to get the budget organiser fully customisable.
+The budget brackets are storing key value pairs to localhost but those changes aren't yet appearing.
+A complex issue.

+#### **Tech Used: CSS, HTML5, JavaScript, ChatGPT, AI

 ### Day 36**: Monday October 23rd 2023

 I still have to get the budget organiser fully customisable.
 The budget brackets are storing key value pairs to localhost but those changes aren't yet appearing.
 A complex issue.